 - do not bring alcohol, illegal substances or weapons to any health services.

-The Royal Adelaide Hospital values feedback from patients, family members or carers.
+The RAH values feedback from patients, family members or carers.

 It is important that the hospital constantly improves services to its patients, and your compliments, complaints and suggestions assist in reviewing the way in which care is delivered.